Statistics: 12 miles, ascent 2438′, descent 2746′

 As we approached the end of the crestline part of the trail, Waterville came into view with Lough Currane off to the left and the Atlantic Ocean straight ahead!

-Waterville is a seaside village with colorful buildings and a narrow park and beach along the oceanside of the main road through the town.
+Waterville is a seaside village with colorful buildings, a narrow park and beach along the oceanside of the main road through the town.
 Interestingly, the townspeople have memorialized Charlie Chaplin with a statue in that park; Waterville was one of his favorite spots in Ireland and he regularly vacationed there with his family.

 Our B&B for the night was Cliffords Oceanview B&B which was toward the end of town and conveniently situated next to a tea and pastry shop!
 Needless to say, we did take advantage of the shop’s goods.
 Abbie, our host, was very helpful in recommending restaurants and booking a taxi needed for our next day’s unique adventure.
 (Yes, we took a rest day in Waterville – although it did not prove to be much of a rest.)